History

 September 19

-- Goat Punishment AKA Weezer performs a secret show for fans and plays their “SZNZ: Autumm” album for the first time before it’s released.
+- Goat Punishment AKA Weezer performs a secret show for fans and plays their “SZNZ: Autumn” album for the first time before it’s released.

 September 26-27